gotmc/ivi/README.md

 ## Overview

-The [IVI Specifications][] developed by the IVI Foundation provide standardized APIs for programming test instruments.
+The [IVI Specifications][ivi-specs] developed by the IVI Foundation provide standardized APIs for programming test instruments.
 This package is a partial, Go-based implementation of the IVI Specifications, which are specified for C, COM, and .NET.

 The main advantage of the ivi package is not having to learn the [SCPI][] commands for each individual peice of test equipment.
 For